-Recent and upcoming directing credits include: A new adaptation of PRIDE AND PREJUDICE at Nottingham Playhouse / York Theatre Royal and THE MUSIC LESSON for Radio 4 featuring Fiona Shaw and Erin Doherty.
+Recent directing credits include: A new adaptation of PRIDE AND PREJUDICE at Nottingham Playhouse / York Theatre Royal and THE MUSIC LESSON for Radio 4 featuring Fiona Shaw and Erin Doherty.

 Susannah worked on a new play with Sara Pascoe called ‘The Endings’, directed ‘Posh’ by Laura Wade at the Nottingham Playhouse and Salisbury Playhouse in 2015, and went undercover to Belarus with composer Isobel Waller-Bridge to work with the Belarus Free Theatre on a new opera.

 In 2014 she founded Ariadne, an organisation which works with women who make theatre in conflict-affected areas.
 Please see www.projectariadne.com for more information.

 As Artistic Director of Envision Theatre (2002-9) she worked from the UK and Italy (where she lived for three years) specialising in the dissemination and exploration of international collaborations.
 She now works freelance often in collaboration with the European Theatre Convention and the Nottingham Playhouse.
 She co-founded ‘Echo Viva’ a multi-national, multi-disciplinary arts festival in Italy, and ‘Palaver: Theatre and Language’ at the Contact Theatre in Manchester.